deity-io/falcon-platform-docs/docs/platform/cookbook/client/analytics.md

 You're in luck, Falcon support both Google Analytics and Tag Manager out of the box.

-## 1. Add your credentials in a file.
+## Adding & commiting your credentials in a file.

 The config can be added to the config files in the `client/config` directory.
 Find out more aobut that [here](/docs/platform/client/configuration)